 Connoisseur of Malvern’s kestrel was sculpted by their premier bird artist, Christopher Ashenden, during the 1980s.
 It is 20” (51 cm) tall and 14” (35.5 cm) wide and was a limited edition of only 25 in the USA although it may have been an issue of 50 in the UK.

-Back to the American kestrel, this time by Cybis and without doubt the product of their premier bird artist, Charles Oldham.
+Back to the American kestrel, this time by Cybis and definitely the product of their premier bird artist, Charles Oldham.
 A limited edition of 350 in 1977, only 175 were actually made before the edition closed in 1982.
 It is 18” (45.75 cm) high and 14” (35.5 cm) wide overall.

 In 1988 the Franklin Mint issued this kestrel as part of their “Noble Birds of the World” series which commemorated the centennial of the RSPB (Royal Society for the Protection of Birds.)
 It was designed by George McMonigle and is 7” (17.75 cm) high.
-Although the Franklin Mint was headquarted in Pennsylvania, they outsourced the production of many of their items; this porcelain kestrel bears no backstamp other than the designation ©FM 1988 and an oval paper sticker saying “Crafted in Taiwan.”
+Although the Franklin Mint was headquartered in Pennsylvania, they outsourced the production of their items; this porcelain kestrel bears no backstamp other than the designation ©FM 1988 and an oval paper sticker saying “Crafted in Taiwan.”
 Instead, these birds came with an accompanying leaflet/certificate.